Azure/Cloud-Native/website/blog-cnny/2023-02-01/index.md

     kubectl create -f config-map.yaml
     ```

-### Modify the deployment manifest

-With the ConfigMap created the next step is to replace the environment variables provided in the application deployment manuscript with the values stored in the ConfigMap.

-Complete the following steps to add the ConfigMap to the deployment mainifest:

-1. Open the Kubernetes manifest file `deployment-app.yaml`.

-2. In the containers section, add an `envFrom` section.
-This section will reference the config map you created above.

-    ```yaml
-    envFrom:
-    - configMapRef:
-        name: azure-voting-config
-    ```

-    Using `envFrom` exposes all the values witin the ConfigMap as environment variables.
-Making it so you don't have to list them individually.

-3. Remove the env section that contains the `DATABASE_URL` environment variable (lines 28-30), as it is already defined in the config map.

-4. Save the changes to the deployment manifest file.

-5. Apply the changes to the deployment by running the following command:

-    ```bash
-    kubectl apply -f deployment-app.yaml
-    ```

-### Verify the ConfigMap

-Lastly, verify that the ConfigMap was added to your deploy by running the following command:

-    ```bash
-    kubectl describe deployment azure-voting-app
-    ```

-Browse the output until you find the `envFrom` section with the config map reference.

-You can also verify that the environment variables from the config map are being passed to the container by running the command `kubectl exec -it <pod-name> -- printenv`.
-This command will show you all the environment variables passed to the pod including the one from configmap.

-By following these steps, you will have successfully added a config map to the Azure Voting App Kubernetes deployment, and the environment variables defined in the config map will be passed to the container running in the pod.

-## Secure sensitive information with Kubernetes Secrets

-Kubernetes Secrets provides a way for you to securely store sensitive information that can be used by Pods and Services.

-By using Secrets, you can avoid storing confidential information in source control and avoid storing sensitive information as plaintext within Pod and Services configuration files.

-Follow the steps below to add a secret to the Azure Voting Kubernetes deployment.

-### Create the Kubernetes Secret
+## Create the Secret

-The `deployment-db.yaml` is a Kubernetes manifest that deploys a Postgres SQL that the Azure Voting App uses to store its results.

-Currently, that deployment manifest contains an environment variable `POSTGRES_PASSWORD`.
+The `deployment-db.yaml` and `deployment-app.yaml` are Kubernetes manifests that deploy the Azure Voting App.
+Currently, those deployment manifests contain the environment variables `POSTGRES_PASSWORD` and `DATABASE_PASSWORD` with the value stored as plain text.
 Your task is to replace that environment variable with a Kubernetes Secret.

 Create a Secret running the following commands:

-1. Encode the `POSTGRES_PASSWORD'.
+1. Encode `mypassword`.

     ```bash
     echo -n "mypassword" | base64
     ```

 2. Create a YAML file named `secret.yaml`.
-In this file, add `POSTGRES_PASSWORD` and the encoded value returned above under the data section.
+In this file, add `POSTGRES_PASSWORD` as the key and the encoded value returned above under as the value in the data section.

     ```yml
     apiVersion: v1